-A 20 minutes drive from downtown L.A., separates Los Angelenos from 120 acres of specialized botanical landscaped gardens, a library with 7 million manuscript items and over 400,000 rare books, and a mesmerizing museum with European and American art pieces.
-In this in-depth guide will walk you through everything you need to know before visiting the Huntington Library, Art Museum & Botanical Gardens.
+120 acres of specialized botanical landscaped gardens, a library with 7 million manuscript items, over 400,000 rare books, and a mesmerizing museum with European and American art pieces is just a 20-minute drive from downtown L.A.!

-What is the Huntington Library, Art Museum & Botanical Gardens
+What is the Huntington Library, Art Museum & Botanical Gardens?

-Is Huntington garden worth visiting?
+Is Huntington Library’s garden worth visiting?

-Quick answer: definitely worth it.
-The Botanical Gardens are a wonder in and of itself, as it showcases 16 breathtaking themed gardens that are home to 83,000 living plants, even rare and endangered species, and a lab dedicated to botanical conservation and research.
-Among the themed parks, some of the visitors favorites are the Desert, Chinese, Japanese, Jungle, Subtropical, and the Shakespeare garden.
+The Botanical Gardens are a wonder in and of themselves, as they showcase 16 breathtaking themed gardens that are home to 83,000 living plants, rare and endangered species, and a lab dedicated to botanical conservation and research.
+Among the themed parks, some of the visitors’ favorites are the Desert, Chinese, Japanese, Jungle, Subtropical, and Shakespeare gardens.
 But the full list includes:

 - Rose garden.